clearcove/clearcove.ca-jekyll/ruby-on-rails-news/index.md

 layout: page
 ---

 This news stream covers Ruby on Rails.
-It is best suited for intermediate and advanced developers:
+It is geared towards intermediate and advanced developers:

 <div id="ContentGemsWidget" style="padding: 0;"></div>